Bridgee/bridgee.github.io/README.md

 This project is a unique, semi-professional personal website designed to showcase research, personal projects, and contact information in an engaging, 8-bit retro game format.
 The goal is to create a memorable and interactive user experience that stands out from traditional portfolio websites.

-**Current Status**: ✅ **Complete Dual-Mode Website** - Both Interactive Digital Twin and Academic Portfolio modes are fully operational with comprehensive theme support.
+**Current Status**: ✅ **PRODUCTION-READY DUAL-MODE WEBSITE** - Both Interactive Digital Twin and Academic Portfolio modes fully functional, tested, and validated with comprehensive theme support and multi-page architecture.

 The project is built with [Astro](https://astro.build/) and vanilla JavaScript, and its development has been a collaborative effort with multiple AI assistants, including Google's Gemini, OpenAI's ChatGPT, and Anthropic's Claude.